All 105 is a Nittany Sports Now series profiling each Penn State football player. Here’s a profile of cornerback Kalen King

 By the time he left high school, Kalen King, a four-year letterman at Cass Tech who also played basketball and ran track, was a four-star recruit.
 Kalen King committed to Penn State in April of 2020 and, according to 247Sports’ composite rankings, was Penn State’s second highest-ranked commitment, behind only offensive lineman Landon Tengwall.

 2021: As a true freshman, King played in all 13 games and made his first career start in the Outback Bowl against Arkansas.
-Per Pro Football Focus, he played 188 snaps at wide cornerback, which was second-most among Penn State’s returning corners behind Joey Porter Jr.
+Per Pro Football Focus, he played 188 snaps at wide cornerback.

-King and safety Jalen Reed were the only two true freshmen to burn their redshirts in 2021.
+King and safety Jaylen Reed were the only two true freshmen to burn their redshirts in 2021.